Contract check · Vendor / SaaS contract

 The short answer

 A EULA — an end-user license agreement — can include a license grant that gives the vendor rights to use, aggregate, analyze, or commercialize data you input or generate while using the software.
 Whether a specific EULA does this depends entirely on the language accepted.
 Some agreements distinguish raw customer data from aggregated or anonymized usage data; many grant the vendor a broad, irrevocable license.
 The clause that matters is the one you agreed to.
-Scan your agreement to see what data rights it grants before accepting on behalf of your business.

 No account requiredFile deleted after analysisNot legal advice